-The Applicant, through its parent entity, utilises corporate risk management processes as an integral part of the normal operation of its business.
-RPG's corporate governance and risk management frameworks are outlined and contained in Appendix C.
+Mannum Solar, through its parent entity Tetris Energy, utilises corporate risk management processes as an integral part of the normal operation of its business.
+Tetris's risk management framework are attached to this application.

 3.13 Development Act Approval

 Please advise if the applicant has or is applying for approval under the Development Act 1993 (SA).
 If so, provide details, including the date on which approval was or will be granted.